Updated: Apr 12

 Thinning of scalp hair or male-pattern baldness

-Difficulty in maintaining a healthy body weight and being overweight
+Difficulty in maintaining healthy body weight and being overweight

 Fertility problems (difficulty getting pregnant).